ServiceInnovationLab/serviceinnovationlab.github.io/_approach/approach-elements.md

 ---
-title: How we worked
+title: What made this Lab different?
 subtitle:
 permalink: /approach/elements/
-excerpt: A helpful way to understand the lab is by exploring the elements that shaped it and guided its work.
+excerpt: A helpful way to understand the Lab is by exploring the elements that shaped it and guided its work.
 image: /assets/img/approach/appproach-elements-bg.png
 image_accessibility: icon for discovery process
 approach_weight: 2